OpenDataServices/noteql/README.md

 ### Parameter passing.

-The simplest is to use python format strings.
-The library has access to your local variables to format them.
+The simplest is to use python format strings. magics have access to your local variables.
 This works for both `%%nql` and `%nql`.

 ```python
 myvariable = 24